Carbon Capture and Trading

 Future of the Carbon Offsetting Market

 The UK Government has so far been slow to embrace offsetting as a tool to reach carbon neutrality, understandably focusing on reducing emissions in the first instance.
 For certain industries, however, there will always be a level of emissions produced out of necessity.
 Once a company has made all possible reductions then offsetting is an important option to enable them to reach a net zero carbon footprint.
-It is heartening therefore to see proposals in the 2021 Net Zero Strategy to investigate giving offsets some legislative force.
+Whilst it was heartening to see proposals in the 2021 Net Zero Strategy to investigate giving offsets some legislative force, as of December 2025 these have not come into fruition.
+The 2021 Net Zero Strategy has since been replaced by a number of documents, most recently the ‘Clean budget and growth delivery plan’ in October 2025.
+This document does not comment on Woodland Carbon Code but does name the Peatland Carbon Code and outlines a partnership with the International Union for Conservation of Nature to attract private investment via carbon credits, at the very least, demonstrating a move to strengthen these voluntary offsets.

-As companies large and small increasingly pledge carbon neutrality, farmers and landowners (having first accounted for their own emissions) should consider a range of carbon capture schemes from woodland creation to peatland and soil management to meet this demand and alleviate the upcoming loss of BPS direct payments.
+As companies large and small increasingly pledge carbon neutrality, farmers and landowners (having first accounted for their own emissions) should consider a range of carbon capture schemes from woodland creation to peatland and soil management to meet this demand.

 What we can do for you: